 I cringed.

-If they had done one tenth of what the Steelers did, I would hope they choked every game they played.
+If they had done one-tenth of what the Steelers did, I would hope they choked every game they played.

-Oh no, you don't want to go there.
+Oh, now you don't want to go there.

-Oh, I do want to go.
+Oh, I do want to go there.

 That's exactly where I want to go.